Categories

 Now for Something Completely Different

-Hi everyone and welcome, to The Safety Artisan.
+Hi everyone, and welcome to The Safety Artisan.
 I’m your host, Simon.
 In this post, I want to talk about how you can connect with me, The Safety Artisan, and get more out of the website.

 There are three ways you can do this.